Changissnz/nu_merchant_principal/README.md

 involve more than two agents in the lens of mass organization.
-Organizations do not tend to encourage zero-sum games between its members, given the condition that both members are of pertinence to the organization (but perhaps not of the same degree).
+Organizations do not tend to encourage zero-sum games between its members, given the condition that both members are of pertinence, through utility, to the organization (but perhaps not of the same degree).
+The compromise from non-zero sum games suits the purpose of pacifying such biases, including jealousy and ambition, for integrity of the organization.
+However, in an organization's life, there occurs instances where zero-sum games are utilized for the objective of slashing what is deemed to be excess or vice.